hanabi/hanabi.github.io/README.md

 * But combined with this, cards that are one-away are pretty high value, and cards that are two-away (or more) are pretty low value.
 * Thus, in some situations, a one-away 4 may be more valuable than a two-away 3.
 * According to our conventions, it is illegal to clue a one-away card directly without it being some kind of special move like a *Finesse* or *Bluff*.
 However, sometimes we still want to "save" these cards.
 Thus, they are prime targets for indirect saves like the *Trash Chop Move* or the *5's Chop Move*.
 * However, in most cases, *Chop Moving* the valuable card just won't be possible.
-So in general, you should try to construct lines that protect high-value cards for as long as possible.
+So in general, you should try to construct lines that protect high-value cards from being discarded for as long as possible.

-### All 4's Test
+### The All 4's Test

 * According to *Save Principle*, the team must not let any critical and/or playable cards be discarded.
-So part of constructing a line is figuring out whether this will happen.
+So part of constructing a line is figuring out whether this might happen.
 * When considering a line, it is not safe to assume that a player will clue anything in your hand.
 You should perform the *All 4's Test*: what would everyone do if I have all useless 4's in my hand?
 If a critical and/or playable card would get discarded, then the line has failed the test, and it is probably a bad idea.

 ### Schrodinger's Cat Principle